CARTAvis/manual_source/source/file_browser.rst

-Loading a complex-valued image
+Loading a complex-value image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A complex-valued CASA image is supported in CARTA.
-When a CASA image is detected as complex-valued, the "**Load as**" button includes the following components:
+A complex-value CASA image is supported in CARTA.
+When a CASA image is detected as complex-value, the "**Load as**" button includes the following components:

 * Amplitude
 * Phase